Sigma-eLabs/uc-programming/README.md

 </p>

 ## Software
-[Keil C](https://www.keil.com/demo/eval/arm.htm) là an IDE developed by ARM company.
+[Keil C](https://www.keil.com/demo/eval/arm.htm) is an IDE developed by ARM company.
 It is a very powerful tool supports software engineer to compose, edit, compile, flash code and debug.
 Especially, with non-comercial version, I think it fully supports all your needs to study and research.
 <p align="center">
   <a href="." title="Keil C">
     <img src="/Assets/KeilC.PNG" title="Keil C" style="width: 100vw; min-width: 200px"/>